amsat-dl/EVE/EVE_2009/g3ruh/README.md

-his material is James Miller's contribution to an article in Amsat-DL journal concerning the recent Earth-Venus-Earth experiment.
+This material is James Miller's contribution to an article in Amsat-DL journal concerning the recent Earth-Venus-Earth experiment.
 Files are:

 README.TXT       This file